Meron Semedar, Master’s in International Studies '17

 He’s written articles about human rights, the Black Lives Matter movement, and former South Africa President Nelson Mandela, publishing them in outlets such as the Huffington Post.
 At USF, he started a student club — Student Outreach for Refugees, Asylees, and Immigrants — and organized a conference at the McLaren Conference Center about the Eritrean crisis.

-In December 2016, he was invited to speak at commencement as the student speaker (he finished classes, but is continuing work on his thesis).
+In December 2016, he was invited to speak at commencement as the student speaker.
 Meron urged graduates to think about the role they can play in solving the world’s growing refugee catastrophe — encompassing Syrians, Eritreans, Afghans, and people from other conflicted nations.
 There have never been more displaced people, according to the U.N.
 The numbers surpass even those of World War II.

 “We are talking about 65 million human beings, each with their own unique identity,” Meron told graduates.
 “I ask you to open your hearts and welcome them.”